Now Accepting Applications for Fall 2020

 We offer evening classes at both our Turlock and Stockton campuses, and about 25% of our courses are either partially or fully online.
 Program faculty and the comprehensive MPA curriculum provide students the foundational knowledge, practical skills, administrative capacities, and intellectual tools necessary for effective public management and the successful fulfillment of their professional duties and responsibilities.

 Fully Accredited by NASPAA

-The MPA at Stanislaus is nationally accredited by the National Association of Schools of Public Affairs and Administration (NASPAA) and the program has served for many of our graduates as a successful launching point for careers in both government service and non-profits as well as providing opportunities for those already working in the public sector to expand and further hone their administrative skills, assisting them in advancing within and beyond their current organizations.
+The MPA at Stanislaus is nationally accredited by the National Association of Schools of Public Affairs and Administration (NASPAA) through 2024 and the program has served for many of our graduates as a successful launching point for careers in both government service and non-profits as well as providing opportunities for those already working in the public sector to expand and further hone their administrative skills, assisting them in advancing within and beyond their current organizations.

 Learn More About the Program

 Stan State's MPA program is led by two co-directors, Dr. Umar Ghuman and Dr. Gerard Wellman.
 Dr. Ghuman is in charge of the program's accreditation review, internships, and community networking, while Dr. Wellman handles admissions, advising, and student support.
 You can reach both co-directors by e-mail or just call (209) 667-3388.